eugenusb/eugenusb.github.io/_posts/2021-10-11-Literary Cryptogram.md

 	\end{align*}
 $$

 And that's it!
 Ok, I lied, but we are almost there.

 The only missing component is the objective function.
 One possibility would be to choose a constant function to maximize as in $$\max \text{ } 1$$.
 The programs of this form only care about whether there exist *feasible* solutions, that is, solutions that satisfy the constraints.
 However, it would be better to assign a value to every word and try to generate the *best* possible cryptogram.
 A simple idea to define the value $$v_i$$ of word $$i$$ is to simply take the reciprocal of its relative frequency in books (the strangest, the better).
-These numbers can be obtained from [Google Ngrams Viewer](https://books.google.com/ngrams), and it was compiled in a simple list in this nice Github [repo](https://github.com/hackerb9/gwordlist).
+These numbers can be obtained from [Google Ngrams Viewer](https://books.google.com/ngrams), and it was compiled in a simple list at this nice Github [repo](https://github.com/hackerb9/gwordlist).

 $$
 	\begin{align*}